-We have audited the financial statements of the business-type activities of New York City Health and Hospitals Corporation (the "Corporation"), a discretely presented component unit of the City of New York, as of and for the years ended June 30, 2022 and 2021, and the related notes to the financial statements, which collectively comprise the Corporation's basic financial statements as listed in the table of contents.
+We have audited the financial statements of the business-type activities of New York City Health and Hospitals Corporation (the "Corporation"), a discretely presented component unit of the City of New York, and the discretely presented component unit as of and for the years ended June 30, 2022 and 2021, and the related notes to the financial statements, which collectively comprise the Corporation's basic financial statements as listed in the table of contents.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the business-type activities as of June 30, 2022 and 2021, and the changes in financial position and, where applicable, cash flows thereof for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the business-type activities and its discretely presented component unit as of June 30, 2022 and 2021, and the changes in financial position and, where applicable, cash flows thereof for the years then ended in accordance with accounting principles generally accepted in the United States of America.